blackswift1992/FindFood/README.md

-# FindFood
+# ObjectDetector
-This is a simple app that uses CoreML.
+This is a simple educational app that uses CoreML.